 Despite all the tasty food on our trip, while I make Thai green curry and Thai red curry now and then, as well as larp and green papaya salad, I rarely make massaman curry.
 I think it's partly that it traditionally take a bit of time to make.

-However either buying or making the paste ahead of time (which I highly recommend) or buying it (in a pinch) and using the slow cooker, it becomes a whole lot easier.
-It’s also a great way of using cuts like chuck roast that have a good amount of flavor but are less tender.
+However either making your own massaman curry paste ahead of time (which I highly recommend) or buying it (in a pinch) and using the slow cooker, it becomes a whole lot easier.
+It's also a great way of using cuts like chuck roast that have a good amount of flavor but are less tender.

 The exact origins are a bit debated, with some saying it is from Southern Thailand and influenced by Malaysia and India, while others believing it is a Thai interpretation of a Persian dish.

 It uses spices like cinnamon, cardamon, cloves and nutmeg that are not native to Thailand.
 These are then combined with more local flavors like lemongrass, ginger and coconut milk.